corygrant/dingoPDM/docs/gettingstarted/introduction.md

 !!!
 Note
     If the link is expired, send a message on the store page

+### Facebook

+See link at the bottom right of the page

 ## Test Config File

 When first powering on dingoPDM, whether one received from the store or built yourself, the included test file can be used to verify functionality.